 In other good news, a horse’s mind tends to stay relatively sharp as he ages.
 As new research emerges about brain diseases such as canine cognitive dysfunction, sometimes colloquially termed “dog dementia” due to its similarities to Alzheimer’s disease, horses have been mostly spared from similar conditions.
 And that’s a huge weight off a horse’s mind, not to mention the horse owner’s.

+Another one of the five horse health worries that you shouldn’t worry about is anesthesia.
 Laying a 1,000-pound animal down for any length of time and then getting that animal back up again safely has historically been a tricky business in the veterinary field.
 Respiratory and circulatory complications, not to mention nerve and muscle damage, were high among the worries of equine veterinarians during surgical procedures using general anesthesia.
 This understandably also resulted in considerable stress for the horse’s owner.

 But over the past few decades, safer anesthesia protocols, advances in anesthesia monitoring technology, and improved recovery methods have better protected our horses throughout surgery and during recovery.